-FileAct enables secure and reliable transfer of files and is typically used to exchange batches of structured financial messages and large reports.
+FileAct enables the secure and reliable transfer of files and is typically used to exchange batches of structured financial messages and large reports.
 FileAct supports tailored solutions for market infrastructure communities, closed user groups, and financial institutions.
-FileAct is particularly suitable for bulk payments, securities value-added information, and reporting.
-It is also suitable for other purposes, such as central bank reporting and intra-institution reporting.
+FileAct is particularly suitable for bulk payments, securities value-added information and reporting, and for other purposes, such as central bank reporting and intra-institution reporting.